nginxinc/NGINX-Demos/autoscaling-demo/README.md

 ## Shell Scripts and Programs

 The following scripts are available in cd ```/srv/NGINX-Demos/autoscaling-demo/scripts```

+Please note these scripts will need to be executed with root privileges.
+If you do not have root privileges, you will see the following somewhat cryptic error below:

+        ```Cannot connect to the Docker daemon.
+Is the docker daemon running on this host?```

 * **addes.sh**: Create one or more Elasticsearch containers and adds them to the upstream group.
 There is one optional input parameter, the number of containers to create, which defaults to one.
 Calls ```addnode.sh```.